 Simple enough, right?
 You’d think predestination would be uncomplicated, but oh my goodness, not at all.
-Many who obsess with Calvinism or Arminianism–as well as quite a few cults with a Christian hat on it–they’ll vehemently argue about only certain people being chosen by God.
-Some even have a certain number who are predestined to be saved.
+Many who obsess with Calvinism or Arminianism, as well as quite a few cults that wear a Christian hat, they’ll vehemently argue about only certain people being chosen by God.
+Some even have a certain number of lucky individuals predestined to be saved.
 What a nightmare.

 So where have we gotten off base?
 As usual, poor interpretation of Scripture study while not being led by the Spirit.
-The Spirit will never lead us into error, but only truth.
+The Spirit will never lead us into error but only truth.
 Romans chapters 9-11 and Ephesians 1-3 are the foundational passages of predestination.
-Sadly, these scriptures have been contorted by demonic forces leading many to think God cherry-picks certain humans to believe and others to not believe.
+Sadly, these scriptures have been contorted by demonic forces leading many to conclude God cherry-picks certain humans to believe and others not to believe.

 Let’s do some overview stuff to make predestination simple.
-Romans 9-11 is basically Paul calling out his racist Jewish kinsmen, telling them God decided to invite the Gentiles to be saved too.
-Here’s a fictional conversation which expresses what’s happening:
+Romans 9-11 is basically Paul calling out his racist Jewish kinsmen; he’s telling them God decided to invite the Gentiles to be saved too.
+Here’s a fictitious conversation that expresses what’s happening:

 “What do you mean, Paul?!
-You’re telling me these disgusting Gentiles who know nothing about the Law, have no respect for Moses and the Prophets, and have never sacrificed a single animal at the temple, you’re saying God wants to include them too?
+You’re telling us these disgusting Gentiles who know nothing about the Law, have no respect for Moses and the Prophets, and have never sacrificed a single animal at the temple, you’re saying God wants to include them too?
 Well that’s not fair!
-We’ve worked too hard for God to let this happen!”
+We’ve worked way too hard to let this happen!”

 “Yes.
+That’s what I’m saying.
 God can have mercy on whomever He wants.
-Who are you to tell Yahweh what to decide to do with humanity?
+Who are you to tell Yahweh what to do with humanity?
 You’re simply one lump of clay in which He’ll make many vessels from.”

-This conversation isn’t in the Bible, but I could easily picture it happening as Paul, a former devout Jewish man, revealed our Creator’s intention of destroying Semitic segregation to a Mosaic legalist.
-Their sanctimonious attitude was the reason they hung Jesus on the Cross, and now Paul was saying they crucified the Messiah who wants to include non-Jews.
+This conversation isn’t in the Bible but I could easily picture it happening as Paul, a former devout Jewish man, revealed our Creator’s intention of destroying Semitic segregation to Mosaic legalists.
+Their sanctimonious attitude was the reason they hung Jesus on the Cross and now Paul was saying they crucified the Messiah and He wants to include non-Jews.

 “For I could wish that I myself were accursed and cut off from Christ for the sake of my brothers, my kinsmen according to the flesh.
 They are Israelites, and to them belong the adoption, the glory, the covenants, the giving of the Law, the worship, and the promises.
 To them belong the patriarchs, and from their race, according to the flesh, is the Christ, who is God over all, blessed forever.
 Amen.
 But it is not as though the word of God has failed.
 For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his offspring” (See Romans 9:3-6)

-Would Paul actually be cut off from Christ for the sake of his brothers and kinsman?
+Would Paul actually be cut off from Christ for the sake of his kinsman?
 No. This is a figure of speech expressing his deep desire for them to repent from the Law toward Jesus.
-He’s telling them that just because you were born a Jew doesn’t mean you belong to God any longer.
-They must believe Jesus to be included with the Gentiles who have chosen faith in Him.
+He’s telling them, “Just because you were born a Jew doesn’t mean you belong to God any longer.”
+They must believe Jesus to be included with the Gentiles who have chosen Him by faith.

 “This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.”
 (Romans 9:8)